Hirudaka/LearningCurve/Industry/InterviewQnA.md

 - Class: User-defined blueprint from which objects are created.
 It consists of methods or sets of instructions that are to be performed on the objects.
 - Structure: A structure is basically a user-defined collection of variables which are of different data types.

+7. What is inheritance?

+- Inheritance is a feature of OOPs which allows classes to inherit common properties from other classes.
+For example, if there is a class such as 'vehicle', other classes like 'car', 'bike', etc can inherit common properties from the vehicle class.
+This property helps you get rid of redundant code thereby reducing the overall size of the code.

+8. What are the different types of inheritance?

+- Single inheritance
+- Multiple inheritance
+- Multilevel inheritance
+- Hierarchical inheritance
+- Hybrid inheritance

+10. What is the difference between multiple and multilevel inheritance?